-

 Public protests and events that draw large groups of people can turn violent.

-Be alert in areas with large crowds.
+Be alert in areas with large crowds and avoid large public gatherings.

 More information: